GriffinChau/Customizing_Superannuation_Plan/README.md

 # Customizing Emily’s Superannuation Plan: Strategic Analysis and Recommendations for Achieving a Comfortable Retirement
 This report presents a comprehensive assessment of Emily's current superannuation strategy and its alignment with her long-term retirement goals.

 The report is structured into four main sections.
-Section 1 evaluates the current fund allocation and assesses its risk-return profile.
-Section 2 examines the sufficiency of Emily's contributions based on her projected income, taxation, and superannuation inputs.
-Section 3 presents the projection methodology used to estimate the future value of Emily's superannuation fund under uncertainty.
-Finally, section 4 applies multi-scenario analysis to evaluate how different career paths and income shocks may impact Emily's retirement outcome and recommends fund allocation adjustments to strengthen financial resilience.
+- Section 1 evaluates the current fund allocation and assesses its risk-return profile.
+- Section 2 examines the sufficiency of Emily's contributions based on her projected income, taxation, and superannuation inputs.
+- Section 3 presents the projection methodology used to estimate the future value of Emily's superannuation fund under uncertainty.
+- Section 4 applies multi-scenario analysis to evaluate how different career paths and income shocks may impact Emily's retirement outcome and recommends fund allocation adjustments to strengthen financial resilience.

-The superannuation portfolio is diversified across three funds: 40% in the conservative HarbourSafe Bonds Fund, 30% in the Balanced Horizon Mix Fund, and 30% in the growth-oriented SkyHigh Equity Growth Fund.
+The superannuation portfolio is diversified across three funds:
+- 40% in the conservative HarbourSafe Bonds Fund.
+- 30% in the Balanced Horizon Mix Fund.
+- 30% in the growth-oriented SkyHigh Equity Growth Fund.

 The methodology uses salary projections and expected fund performance; the analysis estimates her total contributions and portfolio growth until age 65.
 Additional projections for government pension and annual living costs from 30 to 90 were also conducted to estimate whether the remaining money is sufficient for the retirement goal.